Skip to content

 Step 1.
 Submit a time-off request

-A) Navigate to Time > My Time Off
+1. Navigate to Time - My Time Off

-• If you don’t see My Time Off, it usually means you lack permission or your employee status isn’t Active — contact HR or your admin.
+• If you don’t see the My Time Off tab, it likely means you don’t have permission or your employee status isn’t active.
+Contact HR or your admin.

-• Choose the correct policy (e.g., Vacation for holiday, Sick Leave for medical absence, Comp Off for overtime compensation).
+• Choose the appropriate policy from the dropdown menu (e.g., Vacation for holidays, Sick Leave for medical absence, Comp Off for overtime compensation).

-• Use the date-picker to select single-day or multi-day ranges.
-For single-day requests, set start and end to the same date.
+• Use the date picker to select single-day or multi-day ranges.
+For a single-day request, set both the start and end date to the same day.

 • Watch for public holidays and blackout periods (some teams restrict leave around critical release dates).

-E) Choose if you are applying for All day / Morning / Afternoon / Custom hours
+• Choose If You Are Applying for All Day / Morning / Afternoon / Custom Hours

-• If your company supports hourly leave, choose the Custom hours option and enter the specific start/end times of your Custom hours leave.
+• Custom hours: If your policy is hourly leave, choose the Custom Hours option and enter the specific start and end times of your leave.

-• Use this field to explain the reason succinctly and provide a coverage plan.
-A good format:
+• Use this field to briefly explain the reason for your leave and provide a coverage plan.
+A suggested format is:

-• Reason: Doctor appointment / Family event / Vacation.
+• Reason: Doctor's appointment / Family event / Vacation

-• Coverage: “I will hand off urgent tasks to Priya; I will be reachable on phone for emergencies.”
+• Coverage: "I will hand off urgent tasks to James; I’ll be reachable on my phone for emergencies."

-• Keep it professional and specific — this speeds approvals.
+• Keep it professional and clear - this will help speed up approval.

-• Attach supporting documents when required: medical certificate, travel itinerary, wedding invitation, or HR forms.
+• Attach any required documents, such as a medical certificate, travel itinerary, wedding invitation, or HR forms.

-• Common constraints: file types (PDF, JPG, PNG) and size limit (e.g., 5–10 MB).
-If upload fails, compress or convert the file.
+• Common constraints include file types (PDF, JPG, PNG) and size limits (e.g., 5-10 MB).
+If the upload fails, try compressing or converting the file.

-• The request is routed to your manager (or delegated approver) for review.
-The manager usually gets an email/in-app notification.
+• The request will be routed to your manager (or designated approver) for review.
+The manager will usually receive an email or in-app notification.

 Step 2.
 Track and manage your requests

-3. Click on a request to view full details or cancel a pending request if needed
+3. Click on a request to see full details or cancel a pending request if needed.

 Best practices / checklist before you submit